Ralph Yarl: What we know about the Missouri shooting

 Ralph was treated in hospital until Sunday before he was discharged to go home.

-On Tuesday, Ralph's mother Cleo Nagbe told CBS News that her son had returned home surrounded by a team of medical professionals.
+On Tuesday, Ralph's mother, Cleo Nagbe, told CBS News that her son had returned home surrounded by a team of medical professionals.
 He is expected to recover, surprising his own doctors.

 Charges and arrest